Correlations in the continuous multispecies TASEP on a ring: Proof of Theorem and Resolution of the Aas--Linusson Conjecture

-\begin{thm} Let $\alpha_{1,3}(s,t,n)$ be the number of continuous multiline queues of type $m_{s,t}$ with the largest entry $N$ in the last row and no wrapping from the second row such that the projected word $\omega$ has $\omega_1=1$ and $\omega_2=3$.
-Then, \end{thm} \begin{proof} Let the continuous multiline queues that are counted by $\alpha_{1,3}(s,t,n)$ exhibit the following configuration:
+\begin{theorem} Let $\alpha_{1,3}(s,t,n)$ denote the number of continuous multiline queues of type $\textbf{m}_{s,t}$, with $N$ in the last row, where there is no wrapping from the second row, and the projected word $\omega$ satisfies $\omega_1=1$ and $\omega_2=3$.
+Then, \end{theorem} \begin{proof} Let the continuous multiline queues counted by $\alpha_{1,3}(s,t,n)$ exhibit the following configuration: